JervenBolleman/ceur-index-html-helper/README.md

 ## Checks for subset of CEUR requirements

 The option `--run-checks` generates an index.html with inline comments in red for failing checks.
-These checks are not complete but a first step.
+These checks are not yet complete but a first step.
+We also show warnings in orange.

 ## Preface